 To receive the required assistance and to complete the check-in procedure, please be sure to arrive at the designated help points or directly at the check-in desk in good time.

-If you need to be met at one of the help points, you should arrive the following number of hours before the flight departure times:
+If you need to be met at one of the help points, you should arrive:

-If you report directly to the check-in desks, you should arrive the following number of hours before the flight departure times:
+If you report directly to the check-in desks, you should arrive:

-You can request assistance at any of the five help points or directly at the check-in desk.
+You can request assistance at any PRM call spot or directly at the check-in desk.

 You will receive assistance according to your needs until you board the aircraft.